shafiquejamal/kafka-zookeeper-kerberos/README-Kerberos.md

 klist  # should output some issued date, expire date, etc.
 ```

-While we are here, lets create principals for a `zookeeper`.
-Let us assume that your zookeeper server will be `zookeeper.yourdomain.com`.
+While we are here, lets create principals for our ZooKeeper ensemble and our Kafka cluster.
+Let us assume that your zookeeper server will be `zookeeper-server-0X.yourdomain.com`.
 Execute the following (you will have to choose a password for each):

 ```
 sudo kadmin.local